 The path your eye takes as you look at an image.

 The largest or most dominant part of the image.
 This is the thing you look at first.
-This may be achieved through layout, size or colour.

 When an advertisement is divided vertically into two equal halves, the left hand side is the given information or the information the responder already knows.